 The KE5FX GPIB Toolkit is a collection of free Windows utilities that will help you make and record research-quality measurements with GPIB-based electronic test equipment.

-This is version 1.939 of the Toolkit, released November 2, 2014.
-The latest release is always available for downloading here.
 For troubleshooting help and additional application notes, check the FAQ.

 The GPIB Toolkit is provided with full C++ source code for public- and private-sector, educational and Amateur Radio / hobbyist use.
 Comments and feedback are always welcome.

 7470.EXE is a Win32-based emulator for the HP 7470A plotter.
 See its User Guide for more information.